Kyle Tucker Player Props: Astros vs. Guardians

 Kyle Tucker At The Plate

-- Looking at the 62 games he has played this season, he's hit a long ball in eight of them (12.9%), and in 3.1% of his trips to the dish.
+- In 61.9% of his 63 games this season, Tucker has picked up at least one hit.
+He's also had 18 multi-hit games.

-- In 40.3% of his games this year, Tucker has driven in at least one run.
-In 11 of those games (17.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Looking at the 63 games he has played this season, he's homered in eight of them (12.7%), and in 3% of his trips to the dish.

-- He has scored in 21 games this season (33.9%), including multiple runs in four games.
+- Tucker has driven in a run in 25 games this year (39.7%), including 11 games with more than one RBI (17.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.